How to Improve Your Personal Loan Application

 2. Check the eligibility criteria

-Before you think about applying for a loan, you need to make sure you’re .
+Before you think about applying for a loan, you need to make sure you’re eligible.
 Common criteria for personal loans includes requiring you to be over the age of 18 and an Australian citizen or permanent resident.

 Lenders won’t provide credit to anyone that can’t afford to make the repayments.
 This usually means you’ll need to have a job with regular income, and the lender may have a minimum income requirement, too.
 For the application, you’ll need to prove your income through payslips and/or bank statements.